McAfee CTO offers 6 cybersecurity warnings ahead of election

 VentureBeat: When you think of more low-tech and simple disinformation campaigns and you compare it to things that are a lot more sophisticated, with the technology available now, what do you think about that?
 Do you think that those are still worth worrying about?

 Grobman: They’re worth worrying about.
-But what I will say is, we see with cyber-attacks, generally, a cyber-adversary will use the simplest approach to achieve their goals.
+But what I will say is, we see with cyberattacks, generally, a cyber-adversary will use the simplest approach to achieve their goals.
 If you can steal somebody’s data with a very simple attack, like a spearphishing attack, you won’t go to the trouble of engineering a high-tech solution.
 Additionally, for some of these more elaborate attacks, where a nation-state might need to use vulnerabilities that only they are aware of, once you exploit a vulnerability you’ve burned it.
 You can’t use it in the future.
 Unless an adversary feels that they’re unable to meet their objective using the simpler approaches, there are incentives to keep in your back pocket the more sophisticated and elaborate techniques.

 With that said, it’s certainly plausible that an adversary might see the stakes for this election cycle as being high enough that they’re willing to pull out some of their more powerful capabilities and use them.
 Unfortunately we don’t have any deterministic predictors of which of those scenarios will play out until after it happens.